UIZorrot/Aptos-Specification-Workshop/1-Basic/README.md

 }
 ```

 The prover verifies each module in the sources code one by one.
 So the verification of a specific module is done by the specification code in the `spec project_name::module_name` block.
-In this block, to gain a deeper understanding of the structure of .spec files, the five types of spec blocks are further divided into three categories based on their features:
+In this block, to gain a deeper understanding of the structure of .spec files, the three types of spec blocks are further divided into three categories based on their features:

 * **global specification**
     + `spec module`: This block describes the global behavior and high-level properties, and its specification usually affects all functions in the module (except for the specified excluded functions).